SuttonNet

 'Regulating' content

-Because these sites use our server, our skills and (usually) our software, we believe we are (partly) responsible to God for the availability of content our clients publish.
-Legally we might not be, but spiritually we see it that way.
+It's our freedom of conscience that causes us to place limits on acceptable content on the websites that Bizazz hosts.
+Because these sites use our company's server, our skills and (usually) our company's software created with our talents & skills, we Suttons believe we are (partly) responsible to God for the availability of content our clients publish.
+Legally we might not be; but spiritually we see it that way.

 Acceptable or not?

 By doing business with us, you accept our limitations on acceptable content.
 If you want to publish stuff online that we don't accept: you are free to take your website and its content to another hosting service which has a different code of conduct.
-Or you can lease your own web server and host your site yourself.
+Or you can lease your own web server and host your website yourself.

-In the event of disagreement between client and SuttonNet over acceptability of content: the final decision is ours, because this provision in our hosting Agreement is about our consciences, not yours.
+If you aren't sure that your planned website content is acceptable to Bizazz, ask us.
+In the event of continued disagreement between client and Bizazz over acceptability of content: the final decision is ours, because this provision in our hosting Agreement is about our owners' consciences, not yours.

 Comments/posts

+Our content standards apply to 3rd party posts as well as to your own created or quoted content.
+If your website allows comments/posts: vet posts before you publish them.
+Safely check any links in the posts too.
 Monitoring posts on your website is commonsense.
 Your site could lose credibility or even attract attention from law enforcement if blog comments are abusive or libellous, or if they link to porn sites, infected websites or terrorist propaganda.

-In practice
+In practice...

 • inadvertent copyright or other legal breaches;

-• out of date information;
+• outdated information;

-• typo's and grammatical errors.
+• typo's and grammatical errors;

-In our daily work though, we get to know our clients' websites fairly well.
+Acting on these helps our clients' sites remain relevant and useful online.
+We don't supervise every page on every website that we host.
+That would be ridiculous, unless clients paid us a premium.
+In our daily work though, we often get to know our clients' websites fairly well.
 We apply our content standards with a light hand and with patience, valuing your freedoms.

 • If you can't write without the F-word, expect correction.